smemsh/taskwtools/readme.rst

 of commands and hooks.
 Some auxiliary commands are implemented in bourne again syntax within ``task.sh``.

+There's also some integration with bash command line history stored in sqlite3 db with a tool to select histories for viewing based on Taskwarrior project/label names and Timewarrior date ranges, see ``cmdhist`` script.
+It requires some things in ``$PROMPT_COMMAND`` and is not generalized or modularized at the moment... *TODO*

 ``jq`` command scripts are sometimes embedded in the shell scripts, and that tool is required for functionality.